GreenBeanGravy/Spectre/README.md

 # Spectre

+## About
+Spectre is a Python script designed to enhance the accessibility of the popular game Fortnite for the blind and visually impaired.
+By leveraging the power of the YOLOv5 machine learning model, it provides real-time detection of players in the game, offering a new level of accessibility to these individuals.
+Spectre is compatible with many popular screen readers such as NVDA.

+## Keybinds
+* **F5**: Toggles player detection on and off.
+Useful in some cases, such as the Fortnite lobby.
+* **F6**: Closes Spectre.
+* **F7**: Is used to activate the *currently* experimental GUI detection feature.
+Does not currently work out of the box, but will in a future release.

 ## ⚠️ Suggested Hardware
 Spectre is a highly resource-intensive application that demands powerful hardware for optimal performance.
 My personal testing has been conducted on a system that uses an RTX 3080.
-While Spectre can operate on lower-end hardware, the performance will be noticeably slower.
+While Spectre can operate on lower-end hardware, the performance will suffer.
 Swift audio feedback is crucial for Spectre's effectiveness as a tool, which means the more robust your hardware, the better Spectre will perform.

-## About
-Spectre is a Python script designed to enhance the accessibility of the popular game Fortnite for the blind and visually impaired.
-By leveraging the power of the YOLOv5 machine learning model, it provides real-time detection of players in the game, offering a new level of accessibility to these individuals.
-Spectre is compatible with many popular screen readers such as NVDA.

-Please note that Spectre is currently in its early stages of development and operates primarily as a proof of concept.
-However, it is capable of providing some level of accessibility, despite its current limitations in speed and feature-set.
-I currently do not have any form of tutorial on how to use Spectre.
+Please note that Spectre is currently in its early stages of development.
+It takes some getting used to and is to be used primarily as an aim assist, do not expect Spectre to do all the leg work for you.
+I have plans for the future to implement an optional interactive aim assist which would be able to move the mouse for you, but created in a way that doesn't give anyone an unfair advantage.
+This technically goes against the Fortnite TOS which is why it would be made optional.

 ## Features
 * Real-time player detection in Fortnite using YOLOv5 machine learning model.